MigrationBench: Repository-Level Code Migration Benchmark from Java 8: Experiments

-Table \ref{tab:efficay_main} and Figure \ref{fig:efficacy} show clearly a persistent and non-trivial gap between $\eta_\etamin$ and $\eta_\etamax$.
-For Claude model with {$80$} \SelfDebugPlus iterations, $\eta_{\etamin}$ is ${2.3}\times$ of $\eta_{\etamax}$, while it's ${2.0}\times$ for Llama model under the same settings.
-It implies that though minimal migration is relatively straightforward, maximal migration is much more challenging, since dependency packages may have to go through major version upgrades and are likely to introduce \dblue{deprecated or breaking APIs with the same dependency, or even deprecated or completely renamed dependencies.} At the same time, it provides an alternative path to maximal migration: \dblue{How to leverage minimal migration} as an intermediate step for maximal migration? \dblue{The idea is to break down} a difficult problem into two stages, \dblue{ a minimal JDK upgrade followed by a series of incremental package upgrades, so that} maximal migration is more manageable and intuitive. \dblue{ A sequential migration strategy provides greater observability and flexible step-wise control, to incorporate human intervention and ultimately enhance the efficiency for a \textit{full} maximal migration. }
+{Table \ref{tab:efficay_main} clearly shows a non-trivial gap between $\eta_\etamin$ and $\eta_\etamax$.} For Strands agent with \claude\ model, $\eta_{\etamin}$ is ${4.7}\times$ of $\eta_{\etamax}$.
+It implies that though minimal migration is relatively straightforward, maximal migration is much more challenging, since dependency packages may have to go through major version upgrades and are likely to introduce \dblue{deprecated or breaking APIs with the same dependency, or even deprecated or completely renamed dependencies.}

-{Comparative analysis based on the Claude model is shown in \cref{tab:dataset_stats}, demonstrating that maximal migration is more challenging for \repos\ with more modules, LOC, java files and tests. }
+{Comparative analysis based on the Claude model is shown in \cref{tab:dataset_stats}, demonstrating that maximal migration is more challenging for larger repositories in terms of number of modules and number of Java files. }

-\dblue{{\bf 2.
-Compilation Efficacy.}} Recall that $\eta_\etamin^{\compile} \text{ and }\eta_\etamax^{\compile}$ are the minimal and maximal migration efficacy using \mvncompile\ command in requirement $r_1^{\prime}$.
-When resolving compilation errors only with $80$ iterations and skipping all tests, the task become significantly easier: Claude model achieves $91.00\%$ and $52.33\%$ for minimal and maximal migration respectively.
-Therefore it highlights a best practice of increasing test coverage through UTG before code migration, ensuring additional validation and strengthening functional equivalence for the migration.